LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 seems unlikely.
 Another possibility is that the elevated pupil response is simply due to a higher number of button presses in the switch trials (motor planning and execution are known to cause pupillary dilations[@HupeEtAl2009]);
-however, the number of button presses is in fact higher in the maintain-attention condition (the statistical approach expressly models such bias, and none was detected).
+however, as mentioned in Section \ref{sec-res-exp1-dprime}, the total number of button presses is in fact higher in the maintain-attention condition.
 A third possibility is that the pupil dilation only reflects *certain kinds* of effort or load, and that stimulus degradations that mainly affect listener ability to form and select auditory streams are not reflected in the pupillary response, whereas differences in listener attentional state (such as preparing for a mid-trial attention switch) are reflected by the pupil.
 Experiment 2 tests this latter explanation, by repeating the maintain/switch manipulation while increasing stimulus degradation, to further impair formation and selection of auditory streams.

 # Experiment 2